WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 Table 1: Precision and Recall Performance on test dataset using different weights for the positive labels

 We can observe that increasing the weight of the positive labels generally leads to an increase in the recall but a decrease in the precision.
-This occurs because the True Positives increased, while False Negatives decreased and the False Positives increased.
-Another possible reason for the decrease in performance could be in the insufficient coverage between the test and training vocabularies, where approximately 20% of the tokens in the test vocabulary is not within the training vocabulary.
+This occurs because the higher weight leads to an increase in the True Positives while decreasing the False Negatives at the same time.
+However, a side effect of it is that the number of False Positives also increases.

 ### Hyperparameter Tuning
 To be added.